yhdgms1/novely/docs/guide/other-options.md

 })
 ```

-Novely uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in some places, if you want to override fetch function you can pass it here
+Novely uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in some places, if you want to override fetch function you can pass it here.
+It's used only in core.

-### CloneFunction
+## CloneFunction

 ```ts
 const engine = novely({